ChaseMilligan/Wikiyickistan/content/Arcannabis System Rework.md

 All that is required to smoke an Arcannabis pre-roll is a flame.
 Any flame will work.
 It takes **1 minute** to smoke a pre-roll, and **4 minutes** after to feel the effects.
 ## Puff, Puff, Pass

 Puff, Puff, Pass is similar to casting a ritual spell as a group.
-Anytime two or more creatures spend 10 minutes **rolling up** and **blazing** pre-rolls from the same unit of Arcannabis together, they will gain the Valor(1d4) condition for an hour.
-Add +1 to the Valor roll for each strain rarity level above uncommon.
+Anytime two or more creatures spend 10 minutes **rolling up** and **blazing** pre-rolls from the same unit of Arcannabis together, they will gain the [^1]Valor(1d4) condition for an hour.
+Add +1 to the [^1]Valor roll for each strain rarity level above uncommon.

 [^1]: ***Valor.*** Add a die to your attack rolls and saving throws.
 The die rolled is specified by the condition, such as Valor (1d4).